-Update: On 7 July 2016, this supervisory statement was updated following publication of Policy Statement 20/16 ‘The implementation of ring-fencing: prudential requirements, intragroup arrangements and use of financial market infrastructures’ which included final ring-fencing rules and Supervisory Statement 8/16 ‘Ring-fenced bodies (RFBs)’.
+This supervisory statement was updated following publication of Policy Statement 20/16 ‘The implementation of ring-fencing: prudential requirements, intragroup arrangements and use of financial market infrastructures’ which included final ring-fencing rules and Supervisory Statement 8/16 ‘Ring-fenced bodies (RFBs)’.
 Specifically, paragraph 1.3 has been updated to take into account SS8/16, paragraph 2.4 has been updated to take into account the PRA’s objectives with respect to RFBs, and paragraph 3.10 has been added to set out expectations for RFBs wishing to apply for permission to apply a 0% risk weight to certain exposures under CRR Article 113(6).
-The updated SS will take effect from 1 January 2019 and is available for information on the 'Supporting materials – ring-fencing’ webpage.
+The updated SS will take effect from 1 January 2019 and is available under 'Future version' in the table below.

 This supervisory statement is aimed at firms to which CRD IV applies.
 It outlines the PRA’s expectations in relation to large exposures requirements within the CRR.
 It covers: